 Consequences for baking – controlling gluten development

 Gluten development describes the process of creating this essential gluten webwork while mixing the dough.
-Creating too few gluten by mixing too less, will create a batter with weak structural integrity, while mixing too much will create a rigid network with too strong and sturdy texture.
+Creating too few gluten by mixing too less, will create a batter with weak structural integrity.
+It would rise through leavening agents but also fall due to the non existence of structure.
+Mixing too much will create an overelastic network with too strong and sturdy texture.
+A cake batter would rise but also due to the heavy elastic structure contract back again.
 Overkneading occurs, when the proteins fall into a „random coil“ structure, which do not contribute to the gluten network anymore (Bonomi et al., 2014, p.68).

 Therefore, it is essential to find the sweet spot of mixing and kneading.
 You will sometimes find specific instructions for cake recipes, which tell you to blend in the dry ingredients (including flour) as part of the last step, as to not accidentally develop too much gluten.